Point Pinole & Return to Port Costa - Sept. '24

 return to index

-On a mid-September Monday, three hikers drove to the Point Pinole Regional Shoreline, in the Bay Area, a place new to us, but later at home I recalled that my nephew John had mentioned the park maybe 18 months ago ?
+On a Monday in mid-September, three of us drove to the Point Pinole Regional Shoreline, in the Bay Area, a place new to all, but later at home I recalled that my nephew John had mentioned the park maybe 18 months ago ?
 He & Kim and Pepper live nearby, and walk here often.

 From the start, walking alongside a calm San Pablo Bay was appealing.
 The sky was overcast, with limited visibility looking (east or west) across the water.